Guide to US Expat Taxes For Americans Living in Germany

 If you were hoping to receive the new, higher Child Tax Credit, you must have lived in the US for at least half of the tax year.
 Read more about if your child qualifies for the Child Tax Credit and exactly how much you could receive.

-Anyone who doesn’t qualify as married according to the IRS but still has dependent children can consider if they should file as Head of Household.
+Anyone who doesn’t qualify as married according to the IRS but still has dependent children can consider if they should file as head of household.

-Head of Household: When you pay more than half in maintaining your home/household during the tax year, and you have a qualifying child, you can claim this status |
+When you pay more than half to maintain your home/household during the tax year and you have a qualifying child, you can claim this status.Tax Forms Expats Should Know

 Sure, you may know a bit about filing a 1040, but for Americans in Germany, there are several tax forms expats should be aware of when filing taxes.
 FEIE, FATCA, FTC, or FBAR are more than fancy acronyms.
 They are important documents you might need to file.

-Two of the most common expat tax form categories are Forms that help you avoid Double Taxation and Forms that help you report your foreign assets.
+Two of the most common expat tax form categories are Forms that help you avoid double taxation and Forms that help you report your foreign assets.

 Forms That Help You Avoid Double Taxation |